 Upgrading Your Windows CMD Command Prompt Commands

-It's time to replace your old Windows CMD command prompt!
+Time to replace your old Windows CMD command prompt!

 Reverse Proxy plugin provided by Sites R Us (sitesrus.ca)